killianobrien/app-cryp-2425/slides/app-cryp-05.md

 ## Fields

 * Essentially, a field $(F,+, \cdot)$ is a system within which we can perform addition, subtraction, multiplication and division, without leaving the set $F$, and the usual proeprties we are familiar with, from $\mathbb{R}$ say, hold true.
-* Subtraction and division are defined interms of addition and multiplication as
+* Subtraction and division are defined in terms of addition and multiplication as
     - $a - b = a + (-b)$
     - $a/b = a \cdot b^{-1}$
 * Fields provide a mathematical system in which we have a rich calculation environment following well understood rules.